Lawrencium256/nnet_from_scratch/README.md

-# Building Neural Network from Scratch
+# Building a Feedforward Neural Network from Scratch

 Project to build a neural network from scratch in Python.